wendyverdonk93/docs/content/tools/second-chance/how-does-it-work.md

 ## When is the Second Chance email excluded?

 **Transaction status**
-The transaction status indicates the payment status of the transaction, such as _completed_, _pending_ or _rejected_.
-Once the transaction status is _completed_, the amount of the transaction is added to your MultiSafepay balance.
+The transaction status indicates the payment status of the transaction, such as _Completed_, _Pending_ or _Rejected_.
+Once the transaction status is _Completed_, the amount of the transaction is added to your MultiSafepay balance.

 The Second Chance email cannot be activated and/or sent to the customer when the transaction status of the original transaction states: